0xbigshaq/firepwn-tool/README.md

 Couple of notes:

-* In order to test the Cloud Functions feature you'll have to either:
+* In order to test the Cloud Functions and Firebase Storage feature you'll have to either:
   * Enable CORS in your firebase app
   * Alternatively, launch your Chrome with a `--disable-web-security` flag to override CORS errors
 * Sorry for my poor front-end syntax/DOM manipulations...I'm more of a backend dude :P